-"Sometimes a different kind of flood, called a FLASH FLOOD, can happen without warning and you have to act very quickly," said Mattew.
-"That's why it's important to be prepared."

-"Our home is in an area that floods easily.
+- "Sometimes a different kind of flood, called a FLASH FLOOD, can happen without warning and you have to act very quickly," said Matthew.
+"That's why it's important to be prepared." - "Our home is in an area that floods easily.
 So, if we have to evacuate, we want to find many different ways out of our neighborhood to get to higher ground where we will be safer," said Martin.

-"Why can't you just get out the way you usually do?" asked Pedro.
+[&]quot;Why can't you just get out the way you usually do?" asked Pedro.

-"Streets may be filled with water, and it's never safe to drive into it!" replied Martin.
+[&]quot;Streets may be filled with water, and it's never safe to drive into it!" replied Martin.

 "Whenever you see flood water, TURN AROUND, DON'T DROWN!" said Martin.
-"Whether you are in a car or walking, it's always safer to stay away from the water."
+"Whether you're in a car or walking, it's always safer to stay away from the water."

-"Well, I am a good swimmer," said Pedro.
+"Well, I'm a good swimmer," said Pedro.
 "I could swim across!"

 "No way!" said Martin.
-"Playing or swimming in flood water can make you sick.
-The water can be full of unsafe things that you cannot see.
+"Playing or swimming in flood water can make you sick or could hurt you.
+The water can be full of unsafe things that you can't see.
 It's better to stay far away!"

-"After a flood, you can get updates from the local radio, TV, a cell phone, or a grown-up to know when it is safe to return home.
+"After a flood, you can get updates from the local radio, TV, a cell phone or a grown-up to know when it is safe to return home.

-Don't return home until it is safe." said Martin.
+It's important to not return home until it's safe." said Martin.